 It’s that time of year again!
-Out come the spades and wellies, and time to put your garden to bed.
+The spades and wellies are out, and it’s time to put your garden to bed.
 Moving those pots and digging the allotment need good lifting techniques and a healthy back.
-Repetitive clipping and tidying can overload the arms causing painful problems such as Tennis elbow, shoulder and wrist strains and reaching high to trim that overgrown hedge can cause neck pain.
+Repetitive clipping and tidying can overload the arms causing painful problems such as Tennis elbow, shoulder and wrist strains.
+And reaching high to trim that overgrown hedge can cause neck pain.

 Back and neck problems affect people of all ages and gardening becomes a painful experience.
 Try these simple tips to make gardening easier on your back.